 cash of being a drug dealer, because

 they want to know where the cash is.
+This is part of the IRS collection agency,

-because they are worried about collecting
+because theyre worried about collecting

 enough revenues.

-1998 Ron Paul 46:11 Yet we carelessly say, well, a little
+And yet we carelessly say, well, a little

 violation of civil liberties is okay, because